kwbunker/PHYS-3330-Scratch/lab5.md

     3. Adhere to a color code for wires.
 For example:

-        -   [0V (ground) Green]{style="color: OliveGreen"}
+        -   <span style="color: green;">0V (ground) Green</span>

-        -   [+15V Red]{style="color: red"}
+        -   <span style="color: red;">+15V Red</span>

-        -   [-15V Blue]{style="color: blue"}
+        -   <span style="color: blue;">-15V Blue</span>

-2. The op-amp chip sits across a groove in the prototyping board (see Figure [1](#pb){reference-type="ref" reference="pb"}).
+2. The op-amp chip sits across a groove in the prototyping board (see Figure @fig:pb).
 Before inserting a chip, ensure the pins are straight (using a needle-nose pliers or something similar).
 After insertion, check visually that no pin is broken or bent under the chip.
 To remove the chip, use a small screwdriver in the groove to pry it out.

-3. You will have less trouble with spontaneous oscillations if the circuit layout is neat and compact, in particular the feedback path should be as short as possible to reduce unwanted capacitive coupling (see Figure [1](#pb){reference-type="ref" reference="pb"}).
+3. You will have less trouble with spontaneous oscillations if the circuit layout is neat and compact, in particular the feedback path should be as short as possible to reduce unwanted capacitive coupling (see Figure @fig:pb).
 Also, wire around the chip rather than over it.
 4. To help prevent spontaneous oscillations due to unintended coupling via the power supplies, use bypass capacitors to filter the power supply lines.
 A bypass capacitor between each power supply lead and ground will provide a miniature current "reservoir" that can quickly supply current when needed.
-This capacitor is normally in the range 1--10 µF.
-[Compact capacitors in this range are usually ***polarized***, meaning that one terminal must always be positive relative to the other.
-If you put a polarized capacitor in backwards, it will burn out.]{style="color: red"} You will probably hear a pop and smell something foul.
+This capacitor is normally in the range 1-10 µF. <span style="color: red;">Compact capacitors in this range are usually ***polarized***, meaning that one terminal must always be positive relative to the other.
+If you put a polarized capacitor in backwards, it will burn out.</span> You will probably hear a pop and smell something foul.
 Please don't do this.
 The negative side should have an arrow on the capacitor.
 Also, the positive side should have a longer lead but this is not a good identification method as the leads can (and should) be cut.
 Bypass capacitors should be placed close to the op-amp pins.
-If you are connecting the +15 V supply to ground, the negative capacitor lead is connected to ground and the positive lead is connected to +15 V. If you are connecting the --15 V supply to ground, the negative capacitor lead is connected to --15 V and the positive lead is connected to ground.
+If you are connecting the +15 V supply to ground, the negative capacitor lead is connected to ground and the positive lead is connected to +15 V. If you are connecting the -15 V supply to ground, the negative capacitor lead is connected to -15 V and the positive lead is connected to ground.

 # Inverting Amplifier Application - Frequency Dependent Gain

-1. Build the inverting amplifier shown in Figure [\[invamp\]](#invamp){reference-type="ref" reference="invamp"}, with $R_F = 100 ~k\Omega$ and $R = 10 ~k\Omega$.
+1. Build the inverting amplifier shown in Figure @fig:invamp, with $R_F = 100 ~k\Omega$ and $R = 10 ~k\Omega$.
 Measure $R$ and $R_F$ with the DMM before inserting them into the circuit board.
 Predict $G_0$ and $f_B$ from these measured values and the op-amps value of $f_T$ from the data sheet.
 (You should be able to review your prelab work here!)

 2. Use the function generator to measure the low frequency gain.
 What frequency should you use to test the low frequency gain (i.e., what frequency should the signal be below?)
 Consider the gain-bandwidth product and how it relates to your circuit.
 What is the predicted gain for the frequency you chose?
 Measure the low frequency gain $G_0$ by measuring $V_{in}$ and $V_{out}$ using the scope (as you did in Lab 4).
 Do your measurements agree with your predictions?